StephanAkkerman/crypto-ohlcv/README.md

 It consists of one simple function called fetchData, that returns a pandas Dataframe, readible by TensorTrade.

 ## How to use
-- Add the ohlcv.py to same directory you're working in.
+- Add `ohlcv.py` located in src to same directory you're working in.
-- Write: `from ohlcv import fetchData`
+- Write: `from ohlcv import fetchData`.
-- To get the latest 500 daily data points of OHLCV on the BTC/USDT pair from Binance, write: `fetchData(exchange='binance', symbol="BTC/USDT", timeframe='1d', limit=500)`
+- To get the latest 500 daily data points of OHLCV on the BTC/USDT pair from Binance, write: `fetchData(exchange='binance', symbol="BTC/USDT", timeframe='1d', limit=500)`.
+- The result will be a pandas DataFrame consisting of the latest 500 daily candles of BTC/USDT on Binance.

 ## Supported exchanges
 The `exchange` parameter should be one of the exchanges supported by ccxt, currently these are: